ibm-cloud-docs/containers/cs_integrations_helm.md

 ## Setting up Helm in a cluster with public access
 {: #public_helm_install}

-If you have a classic cluster that is connected to a public VLAN, or a VPC cluster with a subnet that is configured with a public gatway, you can install the Helm server Tiller by using the public image in the Google Container Registry.
+If you have a classic cluster that is connected to a public VLAN, or a VPC cluster with a subnet that is configured with a public gateway, you can install the Helm server Tiller by using the public image in the Google Container Registry.
 {: shortdesc}

 Before you begin: